Pastizz: Preparation

 Pastizzi are usually diamond-shaped or round (known as pastizzi tax-xema in Maltese) and made with a pastry very much like the Greek filo pastry (although there is also a puff pastry version).
 The pastry is folded in different ways according to the filling, as a means of identification.
-Traditionally, cheese cakes (stuffed with ricotta) are folded down the middle, whereas pea cakes are folded down the side.
-They are typically baked on metal trays in electric or gas ovens in a pastizzerija, usually a small or family concern.
+Traditionally, ricotta pastizzi are folded down the middle, whereas pea pastizzi are folded down the side.
+In recent years, alternative pastizzi fillings have emerged, most notably chicken pastizzi, which can now be found in virtually all Maltese pastizzeriji alongside the two traditional flavours.
+Other short-lived or limited edition pastizzi fillings have included ricotta and truffle, Maltese sausage, and Nutella.Pastizzi are typically baked on metal trays in electric or gas ovens in a pastizzerija, usually a small or family concern.
 They are also sold in bars, cafes and by street vendors.
 They are a popular breakfast in outer villages.